bwolleswinkel/NCSim/README.md

 # NCSim
-Python package for simulation of Networked Control Systems (NCSs)
+Python package for simulation of Networked Control Systems (NCSs).